keketso-prog/AWS-RE-START-JOURNEY/Weekly-Notes.md

 - CloudFront - Content delivery network (CDN) that distributes your content globally.
 - VPC (Virtual Private Cloud) - Lets you create isolated virtual networks within AWS where you control IP addresses, subnets, and security settings.

+  AWS SHARED RESPONSIBILITY MODEL

+This defines who's responsible for what between AWS and you (the customer).
+A simple day-to-day example is like renting an apartment:

+AWS is responsible for "Security OF the Cloud":

+Physical security of data centers (guards, cameras, locks) Hardware and infrastructure (servers, storage, networking equipment) Virtualization layer that separates customers Maintaining the underlying services

+You are responsible for "Security IN the Cloud":

+Your data and content
+User access management (who can access what)
+Operating system patches and updates (for EC2 instances) Application security
+Firewall configurations
+Encryption settings

+Simple analogy: AWS builds and maintains the building, elevators, and utilities.
+You're responsible for locking your apartment door, managing who has keys, and securing your belongings inside.

+AWS PRICING MODEL IS AS FOLLOWS

+AWS uses a pay-as-you-go model.
+You only pay for what you use, with no upfront costs or long-term contracts (though you can get discounts with commitments).
+Compute (EC2): Charged per second/hour the instance runs.
+Larger, more powerful instances cost more.
+Storage (S3): Pay per GB stored per month, plus charges for data retrieval and transfers.
+Data Transfer: Moving data OUT of AWS to the internet costs money.
+Data transferred IN is usually free.
+Data between AWS services in the same region is often free or cheap